US soldier loses 1 Afghan translator; fights to save another

 Like Masoud, Sodais also had applied for a special immigrant visa in 2013 and was denied.
 He applied again in 2015 and 2016.
 Sullivan sent the U.S. embassy in Kabul letters to support his case.

 His last rejection came in 2017.
-After Sodais’ uncle was beheaded, Sodais decided he had to find another way out.
+After Sodais’ uncle was beheaded, and his neighbor, who worked as a fuel truck driver for coalition forces, was gunned down by the Taliban while standing in his front doorway, Sodais, who taught himself English using library books because he admired America and believed in its mission, decided he had to find another way out.

+Along the way, he met other Afghans who worked for coalition forces also now turning to smugglers to find safe refuge.

+Sodais was crammed into cars with refugees stacked on top of each on the floors.
+They hiked through the mountains in a snowstorm at night and dodged gunfire from Turkish border guards.
+He was beaten and abandoned by smugglers and jailed and beaten by police.

-He decided to head to Germany, and his family sold their small general store in Afghanistan to fund his journey.
+Meanwhile, his family back in Afghanistan was forced to move because of the Taliban’s growing presence in the area, and urged him to get to safety.
+He decided to head to Germany since Turkey and Greece were deporting Afghans at the time.
+His family sold their small general store in Afghanistan to fund his journey.

 In the end, it took him seven months and would cost his family $15,000 to get to Germany.
 Once there, he applied for asylum but was lacking sufficient photos or documentation to support his claims and was immediately denied.